kgroveshok/z80-homebrew/WORD-LIST.md

  If off, use DRAW to refresh.
 Default is on. $0003 will enable direct screen writes (TODO)

 ### MENU ( u1....ux n -- n ) Create a menu. n is the number of menu items on stack.
-Push number selection to TOS | TODO
+Push number selection to TOS | DONE

 ## Program Flow Words